Attribute Data Type:

 Whereas HTMLQuoteHTML just looks at mark-up code such as HTML/XML/PHP/etc. in the note's source text, HTMLMarkupText considers other aspects of the note.
 For example, if you set HTMLMarkupText to

-false macros aren't expanded, styles are ignored, quick links aren't created and so forth.
-As the attribute title implies you've turned mark-up off and you're just passing out raw text into the HTML export template.
+false macros are not expanded, styles are ignored, quick links are not created and so forth.
+As the attribute title implies you have turned mark-up off and you're just passing out raw text into the HTML export template.
 Depending on the latter's mark-up you may or may not see un-marked-up text in your browser.

 Thus the default setting of

 true is almost invariably the correct setting for this attribute.